CDCgov/prime-reportstream/prime-router/docs/onboarding-users/transport/rest.md

         .
 Authentication-Type:  Can be as following
             "Basic Auth" - Authenticates with string "Basic + base64(username+password)" to authentication header "username/password" - Authenticates with json body { "username": "<username>", "password": "<password>" }
-            "email/password" - Authenticates with json body { "email": "<username>", "password": "<password>" }
+            "email/password" - Authenticates with json body { "email": "<email>", "password": "<password>" }
         .
 Content-Type: Can be as following
             "application/json" - Authentication body as json
             "text/plain" - Authentication body as text/plain
-            "Subscription" - Given to us by STLT (It is as plublic key and not secrete) .
+            "Subscription" - Given to us by STLT (It is as public key and not secrete) .
 ExpectSuccess: Set to true for expecting success and if not it will throw exception .
 Host: Set to host domain name.
     - headers:        The map of headers to be sent in the message